amykim21/596-final-project/README.md

 # Procedure:
-Use a set of 5 queries to ask the language model on the 7B, 13B, and 70B sizes:
+Use a set of 5 queries to prompt the language model on the 7B, 13B, and 70B sizes:

 What is the value of pi?
 What is the weather like today?